-Start, Stop, Move Service
+Start, Stop, or Move Your Electrical Services

 New customers should have their service address, social security number and a contact phone number ready.

 Existing customers will need their account number.

 New residential accounts require a deposit based on the two highest consecutive billing periods at your new service location — but no less than $100.
 After 13 months of timely payments, your deposit will be refunded to you or applied to your final bill, whichever occurs first.

 An acceptable credit check may be considered in place of the deposit.